livegnik/2way-design/2WAY High-Level Design.md

 The User Graph in the 2WAY system represents the individualized network of nodes and edges maintained by the user.
 It comprises the user's personal data, connections, and interactions, encapsulating their contributions and relationships within the broader context of the Server Graph, which is the combined set of all User Graphs within the system.
 Each user's directed graph is unique and reflective of their specific interactions, preferences, and network connections within the system.

 One notable aspect of the User Graph is that users always query data from their zeroth degree, from their point of view, within the Server Graph.
 This means that users primarily interact with and retrieve data that directly pertains to them or is within their immediate network connections.
-When querying the Server Graph, users traverse their own graph, exploring relationships, attributes, and interactions that are directly relevant to them.
+When querying the Server Graph, users traverse their own graph, exploring relationships, application data, and interactions that are directly relevant to them.

 From the user's perspective, data in other User Graphs that doesn't overlap with their own User Graph doesn't exist.
 In other words, users only perceive and interact with data that is within their own User Graph or is directly connected to them through their network connections.
 Data outside of their immediate network or areas of interest is effectively invisible or inaccessible to them within the Server Graph.